javascript-tutorial/en.javascript.info/1-js/04-object-basics/06-constructor-new/article.md

 alert( new SmallUser().name );  // John
 ```

-Most of the time constructors return nothing.
+Usually constructors don't have a `return` statement.
 Here we mention the special behavior with returning objects mainly for the sake of completeness.

 ````smart header="Omitting brackets"
 By the way, we can omit brackets after `new`, if it has no arguments: